Russian Community: History

 In 2023, the Russian Community spoke out against the construction of a mosque in the Kosino-Ukhtomsky District of Moscow.
 Members of the organization, together with other Orthodox activists, actively opposed the construction of the mosque, speaking under the slogan "We will not allow our places to be desecrated by a mosque."

+Around 2024 some Russian federal subject of Russia started using Russian community's forces to perform basic policy duties due to increasing lack of police workers caused by intense recruitment of law enforcement to the Russian invasion of Ukraine.

 The activities of the Russian Community also affect natives of the North Caucasus regions of the Russian Federation.
 In January 2024, the organization’s Telegram channel discussed a certain “black brigade of cones” that allegedly “seized the Tomsk Oblast.”
 The organization claimed that the Caucasians “behaved barbarically during the collection of cedar cones” and “kept the surrounding villages in fear.”

-As of May 2025, the organization has about 650 thousand subscribers on its official Telegram channeland over a million subscribers on its YouTube channel.
+As of May 2025, the organization has about 650 thousand subscribers on its official Telegram channel and over a million subscribers on its YouTube channel.
 According to the list they published, the organization has 150 regional and city cells.